 Tips for Traveling with a Pet

-Before taking your pet with you on a trip, consider the following advice, drawn from several publications, including AAA’s Traveling With Your Pet.
+Before taking your pet with you on a trip, consider the following advice, drawn from several publications, including AAA’s Traveling with Your Pet website.

 For Any Travel

 - Take note of your pet’s capabilities, and prepare it for the trip.
-Don’t plan a camping trip with arduous hikes if your pet never takes long walks.
+Don’t plan a camping trip with arduous hikes if your dog never takes long walks.

 - Obtain a health certificate from your vet no earlier than 10 days before departure.